-MAINE DEPARTMENT OF TRANSPORTATION WIN: FORCE ACCOUNT METHOD - FINDING IN THE PUBLIC INTEREST Cost: Today's Date: Planned Project Begin Today S Date.
-T failled T Tojeet Degin Location: The term "force account construction method" refers to construction work a public agency performs on federally funded projects using its own forces.
+MAINE DEPARTMENT OF TRANSPORTATION FORCE ACCOUNT METHOD - FINDING IN THE PUBLIC INTEREST WIN: Cost: Today's Date: Planned Project Begin Location: Location.
+The term "force account construction method" refers to construction work a public agency performs on federally funded projects using its own forces.
 Specifically, it means the direct performance of highway construction work by the Department, local entity, county, railroad, public utility company, or other agency by use of labor, equipment, materials, and supplies furnished by the agency and used under its contract terms (23 CFR part 635.203(c)).
-Scope of Work: CINP art 035.205(c)). • I \Box do / \Box do not recommend that be allow ed to co nstruct the work by the force account construction method.
-The work \Box does / \Box does not me et one of the fo JIIOWIII g conditions justifying performance of the work by the force account construction method.
-Check type of work below that applies (one only): □ A. Emergency Repair Work Y Ν Documentation 1.
+Scope of Work: I □ do / □ do not recommend that be allow ved to co enstruct the work by the force account construction method.
+The $\underline{\text{work} \ \Box \ \text{does} \ / \ \Box \ \text{does} \ \text{not}}$ meet one of the following conditions justifying performance of the work by the force account construction method.
+Check type of work below that applies (one only): ☐ A. Emergency Repair Work Y N Documentation 1.
 Work meets definition in 23 CFR 668.103 2.
 Materials meet requirements or waiver issued 3.
-Attach backup documentation □ B. Railroad or Utility Work 1.
+Attach backup documentation ☐ B. Railroad or Utility Work l 1.
 Work Scope meets Definition of "Adjustment" per Subpart B 2.
-Organization is qualified to perform work \Box C. Lack of Bids or Unreasonable Bids 1.
+Organization is qualified to perform work ☐ C. Lack of Bids or Unreasonable Bids 1.
 Is there lack of bids or unreasonable bids?
-2. Is Force Account method more cost effective than bidding, as defined in 23 CFR 635.203(e)? □ D. Work by Public Agency (Municipal Forces) Y Ν Documentation
+2. Is Force Account method more cost effective than bidding, as defined in 23 CFR 635.203(e)? ☐ D. Work by Public Agency (Municipal Forces) v N T Dogumentation

 1. Does scope meet definition of "construction" (23 USC, 101)?
 2. Is the project located within the highway right of way?
 3. Does agency have cost estimates for materials, labor and equipment, including overhead rates and indirect costs?
 4. Does agency have experience, resources and ability to perform the work to same quality as private contractor?
 5. Does agency have ability to comply with appropriate design, construction, and materials quality standards?
 6. Does agency own (or currently lease) most equipment needed to perform the work?
 7. Were Force Account and competitive bid cost estimates based on the same project completion timeline?
 8. Has it been determined that proposed work cannot be competitively bid with other Federal-aid projects?
-9. Has it been determined that no materials will be purchased sole- source in excess of \$5,000?
+9. Has it been determined that no materials will be purchased solesource in excess of \$5,000?
 10. Are there assurances that force-account work will not hinder the State's ability to meet its DBE utilization goal?
-11. Are there assurances that the organization will comply with FHWA-1273? □ E. Additional Project Information 1.
+11. Are there assurances that the organization will comply with FHWA-1273? ☐ E. Additional Project Information 1.
 Public Agency paying part of cost?
 2. Agreement provided if work done by other(non-state forces) 3.
 Is any portion of work being subcontracted?
 4. Will agency perform all labor besides specialty work? (paving) 5.
 Is more than 50% of the work sub-contracted?
 6. Is this a full FHWA oversight project?
 I hereby certify that provided all the necessary documentation relating to Items A through E above in support of the request to administer and/or perform the work on the above referenced project by the force account construction method.
-NOTE: Documentation that shall further support Items A through E should be retained as part of the project files.
+NOTE: Documentation that shall further support Items A through E should be a Approvals: retained as part of the project files.
+MaineDOT Program Manager: FHWA Division Administrator: